ccheng11/BBK_Dashboard/CPCP/Reading.md

 Bernstein, Thomas P. and Xiaobo Lu.
 2008. *Taxation without Representation in Contemporary Rural China*.
 New York, NY: Cambridge University Press.

 Dickson, Bruce.
 2008. *Wealth into Power: The Communist Party’s Embrace of China's Private Sector*.
 New York, NY: Cambridge University Press.

-Chen, Jidong, Jennifer Pan, and Yiqing Xu.
-2016.
-"Sources of Authoritarian Responsiveness: A Field Experiment in China." *American Journal of Political Science 60*(2): 383-400.

 Truex, Rory.
 2014.
 "The Returns to Office in a 'Robber Stamp' Parliament." *American Political Science Review 108*(2): 235-251.